pt2pham/tran-dumplings/README.md

 # tran-dumplings
+The backend for Mama Tran's Dumplings!

-A dumpling selling website with an API built with Django
+This API is built with the Django REST Framework